mayth/go-simple-upload-server/README.md

 ```

 NOTE: The token is generated from the random number, so it will change every time you start the server.

+## CORS

+If you enable CORS support using `-cors` option, the server append `Access-Control-Allow-Origin` header to the response.
+This feature is disabled by default.

 # Docker